interledger-deprecated/ilp-kit/README.md

 </VirtualHost>
 ```

-### Running a ledger instance in the five-bells-wallet process
+### Running a ledger instance in the ilp-kit process

-Unless you're hosting an external ledger, you can optionally run a five-bells-ledger instance inside the five-bells-wallet.
+Unless you're hosting an external ledger, you can optionally run a five-bells-ledger instance inside the ilp-kit.
 To do so, all you need to do is leave the `API_LEDGER_URI` environment variable empty, and the software will automatically run a five-bells-ledger instance.

 Five-bells-ledger instance comes with default environment variables, but you can change them specifying any of the five-bells-ledger [environment variables](https://github.com/interledgerjs/five-bells-ledger#step-3-run-it).